dumblob/toxic-swamp/README.md

 4. Miner now functional.
 Rebuild and serve your site to view the changes.

-For additional information please see the [Toxic Swamp help docs](https://after-dark.habd.as/module/toxic-swamp/).
+For release verification and additional information please see the [Toxic Swamp help docs](https://after-dark.habd.as/module/toxic-swamp/).

 ## License